[cnuk_number number=”(Calls cost 7ppm + network charges) 0843 515 9411″ position=”top” name=”Child Benefit”]

-Many people experience problems with their Child Benefit – and if you’re unfortunate enough to be one of those that are going through troubles with their claim, phone their helpline number now on 0843 515 9411.
+Many people experience problems with their Child Benefit – and if you’re unfortunate enough to be one of those that are going through troubles with their claim, phone their Call Forwarding to the Helpline number now on (Calls cost 7ppm + network charges) 0843 515 9411.

 Run by HM Revenue and Customs (HMRC), Child Benefit is one of the least contested and most popular payments made by the government.
 Even in an age where the government are looking to make cuts wherever possible, the changes that have been made to the scheme have been minimal – especially when compared to the vast alterations made to other benefits.